Перейти до вмісту

 • kubectl scale works via the scale subresource

-• Operator builds as a Docker image and deploys to cluster
+• Operator builds as a Docker image and deploys to the cluster

-Module 1.5: Advanced Operator Development - Add finalizers, status conditions, Kubernetes events, and comprehensive testing with envtest.
+Module 1.5: Advanced Operator Development - Continue from this Kubebuilder foundation by adding finalizers, richer status conditions, Kubernetes events, and comprehensive envtest coverage for controllers that manage longer resource lifecycles.